jrochkind/attr_json/README.md

 Typed, structured, and compound/nested attributes backed by ActiveRecord and Postgres Jsonb.
 With some query support.
-Or, we could say, "Postgres jsonb via ActiveRecord as a basic typed, object-oriented document store."
+Or, we could say, "Postgres jsonb via ActiveRecord as a typed, object-oriented document store."
+A basic one anyway.

 - - -
 This is an in-progress experiment, not ready for production use, may